-The XVII World Water Congress concludes with the Daegu Declaration calling for improved cooperation for coherent responses around water issues
+The XVII World Water Congress concluded with the Daegu Declaration calling for improved cooperation for coherent responses around water issues

 Especially in the post-pandemic context, the world has recognized water as a fundamental element of building resilience and long-term sustainable development.
 The right to water and sanitation is fundamental to the realization of all human rights.